gaelyk/gradle-gaelyk-plugin/README.md

  instantly visible on a page reload.
 The downside is that your source directory is polluted with jars in 'WEB-INF/lib' and compiled classes in 'WEB-INF/classes'.
 If you wish to avoid that set `rad` property to false.
 Doing so will mean that application's war file will be exploded in `build/exploded-war` directory which in turn will be used as the application root when running locally (with `gaeRun`).
+* `templateExtension`: the extension of the templates which should be precompiled

 ## Integration with other Gradle plugins
 * Gaelyk plugin uses `webAppDir` convention property of [War plugin](http://gradle.org/docs/current/userguide/war_plugin.html)